jawad0110/Data-Analyst/README.md

 # Data-Analyst

-program that can anlyis data
+program that can anlyis data.

-created with python
+created with python, by Jawad Alarman.